 Q From Lou Jandera: I’ve heard a rumour, meaning I was unable to verify the source, that the phrase to put a sock in it referred to early gramophones that had no volume control.
 It is said that people who were annoyed by the high decibels produced by these machines would suggest that the person operating the player put a sock, rolled up into a ball, inside the horn producing the sound.
 Seems like a good fit to me.
 Any way this can be researched or verified?

-A I can’t give a copper-bottomed, guaranteed, incontrovertible answer, but there’s enough evidence to give a good pointer to the real source.
+A I can’t give a copper-bottomed, guaranteed answer, but there’s enough evidence to give an excellent pointer to the real source.

-The story about putting a sock in the horn of a gramophone has been so widely reproduced that it’s unsurprising people believe it.
-It’s a delightfully unexpected and plausible tale.
-The image comes to mind instantly of some grumpy parent stuffing hosiery into the horn to muffle the noise of the kids’ records.
-Pre-electric gramophones did lack a volume control and I’m told they could be loud enough that finding some way to minimise the sound was desirable.
-But the evidence suggests that the story, pleasant as it is, came into being as a well-meaning but misconceived attempt to explain the origin of an existing saying.
+The story about the gramophone has been so widely reproduced that it’s unsurprising people accept it.
+It’s a plausible tale that instantly produces a delightfully comic image of some grumpy parent stuffing hosiery into the horn to muffle the kids’ noisy records.
+Pre-electric gramophones lacked volume controls and I’m told they could be loud enough that finding some way to minimise the sound was desirable.
+But the evidence suggests the story came into being as a well-meaning but misconceived attempt to explain the origin of an existing saying.